open-contracting/deploy/docs/deploy/maintain.rst

 Maintain a server
 =================

 This page documents specific maintenance tasks.
-For tasks related to upgrading packages, see :doc:`packages`.
+For tasks related to upgrading packages and maintaining databases, see :doc:`packages` and :doc:`database`.

 At a higher level, to be responsible for servers, you should: